Relationship Disclosure Document

 Who is LDIC Inc.?

-The Firm’s success is the direct result of a disciplined approach and prudent management.
-LDIC Inc.’s investment philosophy is value investing in individual companies while keeping abreast of global influences different sectors and geographical regions.
+The Firm’s success stems from a disciplined approach and prudent management.
+LDIC’s investment philosophy is value investing in individual companies while keeping abreast of global influences across various sectors and geographical regions.

-We have positioned ourselves as providers of personalized investment counseling that pursue investment strategies designed to achieve notable wealth preservation and creation for our clients through all market cycles.
+We have positioned ourselves as providers of personalized investment counseling that pursue investment strategies designed to achieve notable wealth preservation and growth for our clients through all market cycles.

 What financial products and services does LDIC Inc. provide?

-LDIC Inc. is an organization which provides portfolio management services to clients and is also the portfolio manager, investment fund manager and distributor of a number of private and pooled funds.
-Details of these funds are provided on our web site.
+LDIC Inc. provides portfolio management services to clients and also acts as a portfolio manager, investment fund manager and distributor of a pooled fund.
+Detailed information about the funds is available on our web site www.ldic.ca.

-If you have engaged LDIC to manage you portfolio on a discretionary basis this means LDIC Inc. has the authority to buy and sell securities within your account(s) without first asking your permission, provided we believe we are selecting investments which is in line with the investment objectives, risk profile and other conditions set out in your Investment Policy Statement.
-We have a regulatory obligation to ensure these conditions in the Investment Policy Statement are suitable for you.
+If you have engaged LDIC to manage your portfolio on a discretionary basis this means LDIC Inc. has the authority to buy and sell securities within your account(s) without first asking your permission, provided we believe we are selecting investments which is in line with the investment objectives, risk profile and other conditions set out in your Investment Policy Statement.
+We have a regulatory obligation to ensure these conditions in the Investment Policy Statement are suitable for you and to put your interest first.
 To that end, we spend time to get to know you, including your income requirements and your tolerance to risk.
-Much of this information is documented the Investment Policy Statement.
+Much of this information is documented in the Investment Policy Statement.
 Please speak to your LDIC representative (See section below titled, “Who are my contacts at LDIC Inc.?”) if you have not received a copy of this document or would like to receive a secondary copy.
-It is very important you read and understand your investment policy statement as it also outlines the overall asset mix we will follow when managing your portfolio.
-It also lists the types of investments we may purchase and any restrictions you wish to put into effect.
+It is essential you read and understand your investment policy statement as it also outlines the overall asset mix, we will follow when managing your portfolio.
+It also lists the types of investments we may purchase and restrictions if any.
 Please speak to your LDIC representative (See section below titled, “Who are my contacts at LDIC Inc.?”) if you have not received a copy of this document or would like to receive a secondary copy.

 What is the role of my Correspondent broker?

-LDIC has been granted discretionary authority over the account(s) held at your appointed custodian, for the purpose of trading in securities, but LDIC does not have authority to withdraw or transfer account holdings.
+LDIC has been granted discretionary authority over the account(s) held at your appointed custodian, for the purpose of trading in securities.
+However, LDIC does not have the authority to withdraw or transfer account holdings.
+This arrangement allows us to fulfill our obligations under the managed account agreement we have executed with you.
+However, transactions will be made in your account without your prior knowledge, approval oversight or control.

 To facilitate the above arrangement LDIC has entered into a services agreement with the custodian, which sets out each party’s respective roles as described above.
 It further sets out that LDIC will collect certain documentation on behalf of the custodian and that the custodian will obtain LDIC’s consent with respect to any instructions it receives on the account(s).